projectwallace/projectwallace.com/content/blog/2025-07-05-how-to-naked-css.md

 4. Bonus: hide inaccessible content

-	I'm hiding all elements that have `aria-hidden="true"` because they are only useful visually, not for assisitve technology.
+	I'm hiding all elements that have `aria-hidden="true"` because they are only useful visually, not for assistive technology.
 So that's why it makes sense for me to hide these elements just to check how I navigate the website without them.

 	```css
 	[data-theme="naked"] {